ibm-cloud-docs/appid/mfa.md

 When enabled, the login widget requires MFA each time a new user attempts to sign in.
 After the user has successfully entered their credentials, a one-time passcode is sent to their email address that they registered when they created their account.
 Each code is six-characters with an expiration of five minutes.
 If a user does not receive their code, they can request that another code is sent, but the expiration time is not reset.
 After a code expires a user is forced to repeat the entire login process.

 If an MFA code is entered incorrectly multiple times, then an account is locked.
-For more information about account lockout, see [account lockout](#advanced-lockout).
+With each incorrect MFA code entered, it is increasingly likely the account is being accessed by an unauthorized user.
+After three incorrect attempts, a user fails the authentication flow and is unable to sign in for 30 minutes.

 If a user email has not already been confirmed through either the management APIs or through email verification on sign-up, it is confirmed when an MFA code verification is successful.
 If you need to change a user's email address, an administrator can use the [management APIs](https://appid-management.stage1.eu-gb.bluemix.net/swagger-ui/#!/Cloud_Directory_Users/updateCloudDirectoryUser).